 That said, here are three ideas for you to consider…

-1. Meditation — Recent research by Fredrickson and her colleagues has revealed that people who meditate daily display more positive emotions that those who do not.
+1. Meditation — Recent research by Fredrickson and her colleagues has revealed that people who meditate daily display more positive emotions than those who do not.
 As expected, people who meditated also built valuable long–term skills.
 For example, three months after the experiment was over, the people who meditated daily continued to display increased mindfulness, purpose in life, social support, and decreased illness symptoms.

 Note: If you’re looking for an easy way to start meditation, here is a 10–minute guided meditation that was recently sent to me.
 Just close your eyes, breathe, and follow along.